canopas/nuxt-blog-kit/README.md

 [Read full documentation of all components](https://github.com/canopas/nuxt-blog-kit/blob/master/COMPONENTS.md)

+## Contribution

+The Canopas team enthusiastically welcomes contributions and project participation!
+There are a bunch of things you can do if you want to contribute!
+The [Contributor Guide](CONTRIBUTING.md) has all the information you need for everything from reporting bugs to contributing entire new features.
+Please don't hesitate to jump in if you'd like to, or even ask us questions if something isn't clear.

 # Credits

 This repository is owned and maintained by the [Canopas team](https://canopas.com/).
 If you are interested in building web applications or designing products, please let us know.
 We'd love to hear from you!